Garnek0/GarnOS/README.md

 - APIC implementation doesn't work properly on some systems.
 - Disk access doesnt work properly on "large" drives (> ~512 MiB).
 - Disk access is EXTREMELY slow.
 It's so slow it takes 2-4 seconds to load a simple program such as `ls`.
-- Random ASLR startup crashes are back.
+- Programs sometimes refuse to start.

 ## Support